contentful/contentful-merge/README.md

 - Apply
   - [ ] Gracefully fail when change not applicable
   - [x] General result message
-  - [ ] Apply ChangeSet to target environment, following the right order.
+  - [ ] Apply Changeset to target environment, following the right order.

 # Table of contents
 <!-- toc -->